 Depending on your bike these can be easy to install or you might have to take them to your mechanic.
 It’s possible to connect them to your battery or use the front light circuit as a power source.

-The grips themselves are superior in quality and design to most stock grips that bikes come with.
-They’re designed with a stick rubber material that provides better wear resistance and durability.
+The grips themselves are superior in quality and design to fit most stock handlebars that bikes come with.
+They’re made from a thick rubber material that provides better wear resistance, grip, and durability.

 You’ll definitely want to use these with gloves as they can get pretty hot, even on the lower settings.
 There’s also a battery saving mode that turns off the grips if you happen to forget.

 These are easy to install, ideal for keeping your hands warm in cooler temperatures, and great for all-season riding.
-The Oxford Heaterz Premium Sports Heated Handlebar Grips are one of the top options if you’re in the market for the best heated grips for your motorcycle.
+The Oxford Heaterz Premium Heated Handlebar Grips are one of the best options if you’re in the market for the best heated grips for your motorcycle.

 BikeMaster Heated Grips